 Equally, with the ability to assess data privacy sensitivity at scale, enterprises can in turn effectively implement protection tools like privacy-preserving analytics or de-identification.
 By contrast, manual data governance processes that rely on techniques like manual labeling will never be able to scale and provide the accuracy needed to facilitate data-driven strategies.

 What has not changed?
-Current tech to determine how sensitive and personal data is
+Current tech for finding sensitive and personal data doesn't work

 When legacy vendors or platform providers talk about finding PII, they are talking about technology used to identify four or five common identifiers, like Social Security numbers, date of birth, account numbers, drivers’ license numbers, and potentially a health insurance number.
 Even for these commonly used identifiers, however, enterprises struggle with false positives - instances where the technology incorrectly identified a string of numbers or text as PI.